 Maintains up-to-date knowledge of current trends, techniques and practices and is able to pass this information on by explanation or demonstration to other members of the department and facility staff.

 Provide clinical teaching and supervision to orthotic residents, interns and students as required.

+Study current literature and attend conferences, seminars, etc. approved but the Director and Administration.
+Provide an information session for interested staff within one month following attendance at a course or conference.

 Participation on facility committees and work groups to support collaborative care environment and advance the RCC strategic plan.